Chapter 12 Slope Charts, Point plots, Bland-Altman, Forests, Rainclouds, Histograms (Part 2)

 size = 1,

-You can also plot the histogram across multiple conditions/groups by setting ggplot(aes(..., color = xx).
+You can also plot the histogram across multiple conditions/groups by setting ggplot(aes(..., color = xx) and forget = TRUE in sm_hist() to remove its default appearance and enable flexible color mapping.
 We can demonstrate this using df, which has data across multiple groups.

 • legends argument can be used to show the legend if legends = TRUE.